ARTSLINK INTERNATIONAL FELLOWSHIPS: GUIDELINES and APPLICATION

 Online Interviews

-March 7, followed by online interviews during March with Fellows receiving notification by March 30.
+, followed by online interviews to take place March 11-18, with Fellows receiving notification between April 1-3.

 Please note that an invitation for a full proposal does not guarantee acceptance into the program.